-To encourage the University community to publish their research in open access platforms, the Criss Library has established a fund to finance payment of article processing fees for UNO authors who wish to publish in open access journals or open access articles in hybrid journals.
+To encourage the University community to publish their research in open access platforms, UNO Libraries has established a fund to finance payment of article processing fees for UNO authors who wish to publish in open access journals or open access articles in hybrid journals.
 In addition to this, a pilot project has been launched for the 2019-2020 academic year in which we will be providing funding for open access books and book chapters.
 Open access funds demonstrate an institution’s support for new and innovative research publishing models.

 Goals of the program

 Initial funding for this program is provided by Criss Library.